lunasoftg/lottoi-googleurl-verification-log/WHITEPAPER.en.md

 LOTTOi’s current public verification chain is operated mainly through Google document records and GitHub URL anchoring.

-In the future, LOTTOi may also consider adding other external public record methods such as GitLab.

-However, this whitepaper does not describe future plans as confirmed features.
-At the current stage, it only states that the public verification chain is a structure that can be expanded by adding external public record methods.
+This whitepaper explains the operating standards and verification methods of the public verification chain currently applied by LOTTOi.

-Whether and how to expand the structure will be reviewed based on actual operating stability, user understanding, and the reliability of external platform records.
+Whether and how to expand the structure will be reviewed based on operating stability, user understanding, and the reliability of external records.

 ---